LucasMangasAraujo/Discrete_Nets/README.md

 ```bash
   sudo python3 run.py
 ```
 Once completed, `run.py` will have generated a folder named `Results` containing the text file `data_uniaxial.txt`.
 This file contains the stress and stretch of the simulation.
-In this example, the code will also have created the `Current_geometries` containing the current configuration of the network at each stretch increment.
+In this example, the code will also have created the `Current_geometries` folder containing the current configuration of the network at each stretch increment.

 ### Visualising the results
 In your preferred Python editor, run `plotCurves.py`.
 A plot similar to the following one will show up: